GStreamer/cerbero/README.md

 # Force-rebuild a single recipe
 $ ./cerbero-uninstalled buildone glib

+# Run the compile step of a recipe
+$ ./cerbero-uninstalled buildone glib --steps compile

 # Create a package (this automatically builds all recipes in the package)
 $ ./cerbero-uninstalled package gstreamer-1.0
 ```